Frequently Asked Questions

 How competitive is the program?

-Admission for the spots available each year is highly competitive.
+Admission is highly competitive.
 Meeting or exceeding the requirements does not guarantee admission.

 What type of academic background and/or degree is likely to enhance potential for success in the program?